Located: Administration Building, B204

 Local, state, and federal laws which apply to underage consumption and use of drugs and alcohol (including motor vehicle violations) will be fully enforced at Sussex County Community College.

 The Foundation supports the College through fund-raising and relationship-building efforts.
 Funds are generated through annual giving campaigns, special events, and grants.
-The funds raised support student success, academic support, faculty and staff support, and innovation, which opens doors for countless members of our community.
+The funds raised support student success, academic support, faculty and staff support, and innovation, which opens doors for countless community members.

 To contact the Foundation Office: 973-300-2121 or foundation@sussex.edu

 The Horton Nutrition Center is located in the Student Center, Room 114.
 The College understands food insecurity is a challenge our students and community members face daily.
 Our mission is to help feed student success and drive the community forward with the promise of a better tomorrow.
-The Horton Nutrition Center is a self-serve pantry that provides nutritious “to go” foods that students can eat while on campus along with non-perishable food items for home preparation.
+The Horton Nutrition Center is a self-serve pantry that provides nutritious “to-go” foods that students can eat while on campus and non-perishable food items for home preparation.

 Each Sussex student will be issued a Student Identification Card (ID).
 Students must have their Student ID card in their possession at all times.
 It must be presented as proof of enrollment when requested by college officials.
 For any transaction at the College, students will be asked to present this ID.

-Any notices, announcements, or posters to be distributed on campus or posted on College bulletin boards must be submitted to Campus Life, one week before posting and must be approved before actual posting.
-Posters and notices are limited to specific bulletin boards and may not be placed on doors, walls, windows, stairs, or building exteriors, trees, light posts, etc. The originator of the notice is responsible for removal, immediately following the conclusion of the event.
+Notices, announcements, or posters to be distributed on campus or posted on College bulletin boards must be submitted to Campus Life one week before posting and approved before posting.
+Posters and notices are limited to specific bulletin boards and may not be placed on doors, walls, windows, stairs, building exteriors, trees, light posts, etc. The originator of the notice is responsible for removal immediately following the event's conclusion.

 For events happening off-campus or outside vendors/employers wishing to post flyers, the flyers must also be approved at the Campus Life Office in the Student Center.
 These flyers will be posted in the Student Center only.

 The Campus Posting Policy provides Sussex students, faculty, staff, and the public with space to place approved postings at designated locations throughout the campus.
-All postings must be neat and support the interests of both the sponsoring organization and the College.
-All postings must adhere to the College's Mission, Vision and Values.
-Obscene, inflammatory, libelous, racist, sexist, or otherwise offensive postings inconsistent with the College’s Mission, Vision and Values, will not be permitted.
+All postings must be neat and support the interests of the sponsoring organization and the College.
+All postings must adhere to the College's Mission, Vision, and Values.
+Obscene, inflammatory, libelous, racist, sexist, or otherwise offensive postings that are inconsistent with the College’s Mission, Vision, and Values will not be permitted.

 The Uniform Anatomical Gift Act allows a consenting individual to donate their organs and tissues upon death for the purpose of transplantation or medical research.